*This article was updated June 2020*

-When it comes to measuring professional services profitability, many firms have a myopic focus on revenue generation and resource utilization with the hopes that profitability will be there in the end.
-While revenue growth and healthy utilization are essential, forgetting to manage your profit margins can have a dramatic impact on the business’s performance.
+Professional services firms seeking to improve project profitability often have a myopic focus on revenue generation and resource utilization with the hopes that these tactics are sufficient to optimize their KPIs.
+While revenue growth and healthy utilization are essential, forgetting to manage your profit margins can have a dramatic impact on the business’s long-term performance.
 The most successful professional services firms know this all too well.

-In a recent infographic we broke down the extreme impact profitability can have on a professional services firm.
-We used the lens of what it takes to earn $10 million in profit and how the strategies and tools a firm uses can have a significant influence on profitability.
-In this post we’ll take a look at a few of the common myths that still surround measuring professional services profitability.
+Our recent infographic broke down the extreme impact profitability can have on a professional services firm.
+We used the lens of what it takes to earn $10 million in profit and how the strategies and tools a firm uses to measure profitability can significantly influence growth.
+This article will take a closer look at several of the common myths that still surround measuring professional services profitability.

 Calculating professional services profitability is a mix of art and science.
-If any of the these statements sound familiar, it may be time to take a look at how you structure and organize your work.
+If any of these statements sound familiar, it may be time to take a look at how you are currently measuring profitability and organizing your work.

 "Profitability is part of our hourly bill rates, so there is no point in measuring it"